saiteja-gande/Expediting-Adversarial-Training-with-Prediction-Methods-for-Point-Cloud-Classification/README.md

 *   tensorboard==2.11.2

 ## Usage

-To use the code with the default setting, simply run the command 'python main.py'
+To use the code with the default settings, simply run the following command:

-To use different settings following command line arguments are available to use and can be used accordingly:
+python main.py

+You can also customize the settings by using the following command line arguments:

-*   --model: To change the Model between PointNet and DGCNN (default: PointNet).
+*   `--model`: Choose between PointNet and DGCNN models (default: PointNet).
-*   --epochs: To change the number of epochs to train (default: 50).
+*   `--epochs`: Set the number of epochs to train (default: 50).
-*   --Tnet : To change between with or without Tnet (default: True)
+*   `--Tnet`: Choose whether to use Tnet or not (default: True).
-*   --training : To change between 'fgsm_attack', 'pgd_linf','mixed' types of training (default: None)
+*   `--training`: Choose between 'fgsm_attack', 'pgd_linf', or 'mixed' types of training (default: None).
-*   --attack : To change between 'fgsm', 'pgd' adversarial attacks
+*   `--attack`: Choose between 'fgsm' or 'pgd' adversarial attacks.
-*   --prediction : Use if we want prediction or not (default: False)
+*   `--prediction`: Choose whether to use prediction or not (default: False).
-*   --learning_rate : To change the learning rate (default: 0.01)
+*   `--learning_rate`: Set the learning rate (default: 0.01).
-*   --step_size : To change the step size for adversarial attacks (default: 0.001)
+*   `--step_size`: Set the step size for adversarial attacks (default: 0.001).
-*   --steps : To change the number of steps for a PGD attack (default: 5)
+*   `--steps`: Set the number of steps for a PGD attack (default: 5).
-*   --epsilon : To change the epsilon value for adversarial attacks (default: 0.1)
+*   `--epsilon`: Set the epsilon value for adversarial attacks (default: 0.1).
-*   --num-workers : To change the number of workers (default: 0)
+*   `--num-workers`: Set the number of workers (default: 0).
-*   --batch-size : To change the batch size (default: 32)
+*   `--batch-size`: Set the batch size (default: 32).
-*   --delta : To change the value of the multiplication factor of the prediction Method (default: 1)
+*   `--delta`: Set the value of the multiplication factor of the prediction method (default: 1).

-## contents
+## Contents

+This repository contains the following files:

-* This directory includes the implementation of Adversarial attacks used for the project in `attacks.py`.
+- `attacks.py`: Implementation of adversarial attacks used in this project.
-* The `dataloader.py` contains the data loader class along with necessary augmentations.
+- `dataloader.py`: Data loader class with necessary augmentations.
-* The `models.py` consists of implemented PointNet and DGCNN architectures.
+- `models.py`: Implementation of PointNet and DGCNN architectures.

-* The dataset used for this project is [ModelNet10](http://3dvision.princeton.edu/projects/2014/3DShapeNets/ModelNet10.zip)
+The dataset used in this project is [ModelNet10](http://3dvision.princeton.edu/projects/2014/3DShapeNets/ModelNet10.zip).